jjuup/blender-repo/README.md

 [Drop it (to surface)](https://andreasaust.gumroad.com/l/drop_it)

-# Video tutorials:
+# Video tutorials

-## Learn how to create game assets:
+## Learn how to create game assets

 [Introduction](https://youtu.be/KFEb51rinwI)
 [1.
 (Part 1/5) Modeling In Blender](https://youtu.be/_Iu88tZ9utE)